James Moga

-James Joseph Saeed Moga (born 14 June 1983) is a South Sudanese former professional footballer who played as a striker.
+James Joseph Saeed Moga (born 14 June 1983) is a South Sudanese former professional footballer who played as a striker, who represented both Sudan and South Sudan internationally.
 He is South Sudan's all-time top goalscorer, with six goals in 18 appearances.

 Early life

-James Joseph Saeed Moga was born on 14 June 1986 in the town of Nimule, South Sudan (then Sudan) immediately north of the South Sudan-Uganda border.
+James Joseph Saeed Moga was born on 14 June 1983 in the town of Nimule, South Sudan (then Sudan) immediately north of the South Sudan-Uganda border.

 Club career

 Sporting Goa

-He signed for Sporting Clube de Goa in the 2011–12 season of the I-League, he is one of the top scorers for sporting clube de goa.
+He signed for Sporting Clube de Goa in the 2011–12 season of the I-League, he is one of the top scorers for Sporting Clube de Goa.
 Many other Indian clubs, including Pune FC, sought to sign him next season because of his scoring ability in almost every match.
+Later in August 2012, he left the club and was replaced by Cameroonian Bong Bertrand.

 Pune

 On 23 June 2012 it was officially confirmed that Moga had signed for Pune F.C. of the I-League on a one-year deal.
 On 15 December 2012, he struck twice to drub defending champions Dempo S.C.
 5–1 at Nehru Stadium.
 On 22 December, he again struck a brace to beat Prayag United 2–1.
+He also scored one of league's fastest goal for the club, when he scored against United Sikkim in Gangtok in 14 seconds.